 - Comparative Advantage Formula

 What is Real GDP?

-Nominal GDP is the sum-total of all the goods, finished products, services produced during a particular year after taking inflation into account.
-Real Gross Domestic Product doesn’t compute the GDP at a current market price.
+Real GDP (Gross Domestic Product) doesn’t compute the GDP at a current market price.
 It takes the price of a base year and then calculates the quantities produced of the current year and then multiply the two to find out the GDP.
+Nominal Gross Domestic Product is the sum-total of all the goods, finished products, services produced during a particular year after taking inflation into account.

 Real GDP Calculation